robertdebock/learn-terraform/ADVANCED/1-templates.md

 ## Explanation

-Templates can be written using the [templatefile function](https://www.terraform.io/docs/configuration/functions/templatefile.html).
+Sometimes, you want Terraform to save a file with details from a Terraform run, such as an IP address.
+Terraform offers many [functions](https://www.terraform.io/docs/language/functions/index.html) one of which is the [templatefile function](https://www.terraform.io/docs/configuration/functions/templatefile.html).

+## Howto

-These templates can be reused in (for example) [remote_file](https://registry.terraform.io/providers/mildred/sys/latest/docs/resources/file) or [local_file](https://registry.terraform.io/providers/hashicorp/local/latest/docs/resources/file).
+These templates can be used in (for example) [remote_file](https://registry.terraform.io/providers/mildred/sys/latest/docs/resources/file) or [local_file](https://registry.terraform.io/providers/hashicorp/local/latest/docs/resources/file).

 Here is an example to store an IP address of hosts managed by Terraform: